mit-orcd/orcd-docs-edit/docs/running-jobs/application-analysis.md

 ![](../images/application-analysis/nvtop-compute.png)

 In the image above, we have only loaded the model and have not yet asked a prompt which kicks off computation.
 As we expect, we see that the model takes considerable memory (31GB out of the possible 45GB), but the compute of the GPU is not being used.
 These can be seen in two places on the screen, highlighted in yellow.
+Note however that some applications, like JAX, artificially fill the memory of a GPU even if that memory is not needed.
+This can lead to an inaccurate picture of GPU utilization, and it would be good to check whether your application could be doing this.

 ![](../images/application-analysis/nvtop-history.png)